johnsyweb/progression/README.md

 - An optional third parameter can be used as a custom title (defaults to "Progress")
 - If no valid dates are provided, the site automatically redirects to the current year (e.g., `/progression/2025-01-01/2025-12-31/2025`)

+### Editing Features

+All elements of the progress bar can be edited directly:

+- **Title** - Click the title or press `Alt+T` (or `Cmd+T` on Mac) to edit.
+Press `Enter` to save or `Escape` to cancel.
+- **Start Date** - Click the start date or press `Alt+S` (or `Cmd+S` on Mac) to open a date picker.
+The start date is constrained to dates in the past (up to today).
+- **End Date** - Click the end date or press `Alt+E` (or `Cmd+E` on Mac) to open a date picker.
+The end date is constrained to dates from today onwards.

+When dates are changed, the URL is automatically updated and the progress bar is recalculated.
+If the start date becomes after the end date (or vice versa), the other date is automatically adjusted to maintain a valid range.

+### Appearance

+The site supports both light and dark modes, automatically adapting to your system preferences.
+The color palette matches johnsy.com's design system.

 ## Development

 ```bash